fabricetriboix/rtsys/README.md

 Introduction
 ------------

+rtsys is dual-licensed under the GPLv3 and a commercial license.
+If you require the commercial license, please contact me "Fabrice Triboix" <ftriboix@gmail.com>.

 This set of software modules is meant to help software developer write software for high-integrity and safety-critical applications.
 They are primarily meant to run bare-metal, altough they can easily be